chef/chef/CONTRIBUTING.md

   recommend using Chef packages since they are the only combination of native libraries & gems required by Chef that we test throughly.

-Our version number closely follows [Semantic Versioning](http://semver.org/) standard.
+Our version numbering closely follows [Semantic Versioning](http://semver.org/) standard.
 Our standard version numbers look like X.Y.Z which mean:

 * X is a major release, which may not be fully compatible with prior major releases